coldmayo/Obsidian-kak/README.md

 # Obsidian-kak

 This is a Kakoune plugin for using Obsidian vaults.
 I want this to be used in a similar way to [obsidian.nvim](https://github.com/epwalsh/obsidian.nvim).
+This is a plugin I use personally for my own notetaking.
+I hope this will be useful to others as well.
+If you have any suggestions, don't be scared to submit an issue.

 ## Installation